dodoas/stringjsx/README.md

-# lhtml
+# stringjsx

 ### **Render JSX to HTML strings, without VDOM**

-> Need to use HTML strings (angular?) but want to use JSX? lhtml's got your back.
+> Need to use HTML strings (angular?) but want to use JSX? stringjsx's got your back.
 >
 > Building components? do yourself a favor and use a component framework